Marty Tripes: Motocross career

 In his six-year professional motocross career, Tripes won a total of 11 National Championship races.
 The AMA honored Tripes in 2001 by inducting him into the AMA Motorcycle Hall of Fame.
-After retirement from racing, Tripes became a pioneer in safety gear design in the paintball industry.
+After retirement from racing, Tripes became a pioneer in safety gear design in the paintball industry and currently develops ammunition for Tippmann Pneumatics.
 He also ran a successful gourmet mushroom business that sells to grocery chains.